puresight/puresight.github.io/tech/static-site-generators.md

 - tools
 - website
 subject: websites
-description: "SSG’s rebuild web pages on change.
-This process forms websites as scalable as they are secure."
+description: "SSG’s rebuild the web pages the moment anything changes.
+This makes for websites as scalable as they are secure."
 image:
   alt: "OctoJekyll"
   caption: "Octojekyll"